panphora/hyperclay-local/MISSING.md

 ## Conclusion

-The local Hyperclay Electron app provides the **core malleable HTML functionality** but lacks most of the **platform features** that make hyperclay.com a complete web application hosting and development environment.
+The Hyperclay Local Electron app provides the **core malleable HTML functionality** but lacks most of the **platform features** that make hyperclay.com a complete web application hosting and development environment.

 Developers should expect to:
 - Manually manage files and organization